kandashi/Next-Up/README.md

 - Any value over 0 will add a rotation to the turn marker.
 This value is how many seconds per rotation (value of 1 = 1 second per full rotation)

 ## Turn Marker Ratio
-- How large compared to the token size will the marker appear
+- How much the marker extends past the tokens border (measured in grid squares/hexes)

 ### Tokens Specific Images